Humza210/mean/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Functionality of App

+1. If the user is not logged in then only posts will be showed, the guest user cannot delete or edit post
+2. User can log in or sign up
+3. once user can log in the user can edit or edit post
+4. User can also create post if user is log in